21cmfast/21cmFAST/docs/notes_for_developers.rst

 To make matters more complicated, since some of the arrays are really big, it is sometimes necessary to write them to disk to relieve memory pressure, and load them back in as required.
-That means that any time, a given array in a C-based class may have several different "states":
+That means that any time, a given array in a C-based class may have one of several different "states":

 1. Completely Uninitialized
 1. Allocated an initialized in memory